julioperezdev/juliopredictor/README.md

 ## What is this?
 Why?

-Juliopredictor is a Web Application by **@Julioperezdev** with the original intentions to develop DDD Architechture using Java with Spring Boot for the Backend, also use ReactJS with Typescript to the Frontend and use PostgreSQL to the Database, each environment we use Docker to build a containers to make a easy steps to test Juliopredictor in a local environment.
+Juliopredictor is a Web Application by [@Julioperez.dev](https://www.instagram.com/julioperez.dev) with the original intentions to develop DDD Architechture using Java with Spring Boot for the Backend, also use ReactJS with Typescript to the Frontend and use PostgreSQL to the Database, each environment we use Docker to build a containers to make a easy steps to test Juliopredictor in a local environment.
 At the same time, make something that could be shared and used to share knowledge about programming.

 This Webapp predicts cryptocurrency trends using a own algorithm explained in the **predictor algorithm section**.